Guide to taxes required when buying a house in Spain

 When you buy a second-hand home, the operation does not carry VAT, but it is not tax-free.
 This is where the Onerous Asset Transfer Tax, known as TPO or ITP, comes into effect.

 In this case, you are the one who is obliged to prepare and present the tax paperwork.
-It is an extra cost not included in the price, similar to when we talk about VAT before.
+It is an extra cost not included in the price, similar to when talked about VAT before.

 (This picture shows the ITP tax value of each region in Spain)

-The notary charges for preparing the title deeds for the sale and witnessing the signature of the deeds by both parties.
+The notary was charged with preparing the title deeds for the sale and witnessing the signature of the deeds by both parties.
 The amount of this tax may depend on several factors:

 1) The agreed price of the property